-CRJ460 Internship in Criminal Justice

-1 - 6 credits
+CRJ460 Internship in Criminal Justice 1 - 6 credits

 The student is placed in an internship requiring hands-on involvement in an area of the criminal justice system of interest to the student.
 This may occur in a federal, state, or local agency.
 Prerequisite: permission of the Academic Department.
-Students must speak with their Academic Advisor prior to registering for an internship.
+Students must speak with their Academic Advisor, as well as Career Services before registering.